WICG/turtledove/FLEDGE_extended_PA_reporting.md

 This feature is intended for reporting overall per-participant metrics only once rather than for every interest group participating.
-A number of new `baseValues` representing such values are available and described below, but it can also be useful with per-IG metrics which are not expected to vary much like `signals-fetch-time`, to sample them.
+A number of new `baseValues` representing such values are available and described below, but it can also be useful with per-interest-group metrics which are not expected to vary much, like `signals-fetch-time`, to sample them once per (sub)auction.

 While usage of `reserved.once` will be ignored by older versions, newly added `baseValues` will not be, so the calls to `contributeToHistogramOnEvent()` should be individually wrapped in `try/catch`.